Rodrigo Nascimento: Ultimate Fighting Championship

-Nascimento faced Don'Tale Mayes on May 16, 2020 at UFC on ESPN: Overeem vs. Harris.
+Nascimento faced Don'Tale Mayes on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
 He won the bout via second round rear naked choke.

-Nascimento faced Chris Daukaus on October 11, 2020 at UFC Fight Night: Moraes vs. Sandhagen.
+Nascimento faced Chris Daukaus on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
 He lost the bout via first minute KO.

-Nascimento was scheduled to face Alan Baudot on May 22, 2021 at UFC Fight Night: Font vs. Garbrandt.
+Nascimento was scheduled to face Alan Baudot on May 22, 2021, at UFC Fight Night: Font vs. Garbrandt.
 However, after Baudot was injured, the bout was moved to UFC on ESPN: Makhachev vs. Moisés held on July 17, 2021.
 Nascimento won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.
-However, Nascimento’s urine test from the fight tested positive for ritalinic acid, a metabolite of psychostimulant drugs methylphenidate and ethylphenidate.
+However, Nascimento's urine test from the fight tested positive for ritalinic acid, a metabolite of psychostimulant drugs methylphenidate and ethylphenidate.
 As a result, Nascimento received a six-month suspension, retroactive to the test.
 He was also fined a total of $1,945.36, for the violation and subsequent legal fees.
 The bout was also overturned to a no contest.

 Nascimento was scheduled to face Tanner Boser on April 23, 2022, at UFC Fight Night 205.
 However, Nascimento withdrew from the event for unknown reasons, and he was replaced by Alexander Romanov.

-Nascimento was rebooked against Tanner Boser for September 17, 2022 at UFC Fight Night: Sandhagen vs. Song.
+Nascimento was rebooked against Tanner Boser for September 17, 2022, at UFC Fight Night: Sandhagen vs. Song.
 Nascimento won the fight via split decision.

-Nascimento is scheduled to face Ilir Latifi on May 20, 2023, at UFC Fight Night 225.
+Nascimento faced Ilir Latifi on May 20, 2023, at UFC Fight Night 223.
+He won the fight via split decision.

+Nascimento faced Don'Tale Mayes in a rematch on November 4, 2023, at UFC Fight Night 231.
+He won the fight via unanimous decision.

+Nascimento faced former UFC Heavyweight Championship challenger Derrick Lewis on May 11, 2024, at UFC on ESPN 56.
+After being knocked down, he lost the fight via technical knockout from ground punches in the third round.

+Nascimento faced Alexander Romanov on November 2, 2024, at UFC Fight Night 246.
+Nascimento lost the fight via unanimous decision.

+On November 8, 2024, it was reported that Nascimento was removed from the UFC roster.

+Professional Fighters League

+Nascimento debuted with the Professional Fighters League at PFL 4 on May 1, 2025, and defeated Abraham Bably by split decision.

+In the semifinals, Nascimento faced Oleg Popov at PFL 7 on June 27, 2025.
+He lost the fight via unanimous decision.